zttodd/personal-website/index.md

 layout: base.njk
 ---

-## Hello!

-I'm a front-end web developer at [Indiana University](https://indiana.edu/).
+I'm a front-end web developer on the [Rivet Design System](https://github.com/indiana-university/rivet-source/) team at [Indiana University](https://indiana.edu/).

-Check out [GitHub](https://github.com/zttodd) for some things I've been working on.
+Check out [GitHub](https://github.com/zttodd/) for other things I've been working on.